Woman looking at spam comments from her Showit website and WordPress blog

 Why you are getting them

-If you have a Showit site, your blog is handled through WordPress.
-If you’re getting spam comments. it means your blog comments are turned on with no restrictions.
+If you have a Showit website, your blog content is handled through WordPress.
+If you’re getting spam comments, that means your blog comments are turned on with no restrictions.

 It’s important to know the bots aren’t targeting you or your website personally.
 Though even Joe Goldberg would be impressed by their persistence.

 They’re just doing what bots do and crawling everything.
-They’re really not fussy (I could make a joke about my ex here but I’ll stop myself).
+They’re really not fussy.

 What are they trying to achieve?

-The end goal of a spam comment is to share links to spam websites, or try and boost their own SEO by creating a backlink to their own website.
+That’s because the goal of a spam bot is usually to either share links to spam websites, or try and boost their own SEO by creating a backlink to their own website.

 Why you don’t want spam comments

-Even if they might seem pretty harmless, spam comments can cause a few issues on your site:
+Even if they might seem harmless, spam comments can cause a few issues on your site:

 • They clutter your dashboard and inbox – overwhelming AF.